谷歌Chrome浏览器插件

 摘要

-Species conservation can be improved by knowledge of evolutionary and genetic history.
+Formulating strategies for species conservation requires knowledge of evolutionary and genetic history.
 Tigers are among the most charismatic of endangered species and garner significant conservation attention.
-However, their evolutionary history and genomic variation remain poorly known, especially for Indian tigers.
-With 70% of the world's wild tigers living in India, such knowledge is critical.
-We re-sequenced 65 individual tiger genomes representing most extant subspecies with a specific focus on tigers from India.
+However, the evolutionary history and genomic variation of tigers remain poorly known.
+With 70% of the worlds wild tigers living in India, such knowledge is critical for tiger conservation.
+We re-sequenced 65 individual tiger genomes across their extant geographic range, representing most extant subspecies with a specific focus on tigers from India.
 As suggested by earlier studies, we found strong genetic differentiation between the putative tiger subspecies.
-Despite high total genomic diversity in India, individual tigers host longer runs of homozygosity, potentially suggesting recent inbreeding or founding events, possibly due to small and fragmented protected areas.
-We suggest the impacts of ongoing connectivity loss on inbreeding and persistence of Indian tigers be closely monitored.
-Surprisingly, demographic models suggest recent divergence (within the last 20,000 years) between subspecies and strong population bottlenecks.
-Amur tiger genomes revealed the strongest signals of selection related to metabolic adaptation to cold, whereas Sumatran tigers show evidence of weak selection for genes involved in body size regulation.
-We recommend detailed investigation of local adaptation in Amur and Sumatran tigers prior to initiating genetic rescue.
+Despite high total genomic diversity in India, individual tigers host longer runs of homozygosity, potentially suggesting recent inbreeding, possibly because of small and fragmented protected areas.
+Surprisingly, demographic models suggest recent divergence (within the last 10,000 years) between populations, and strong population bottlenecks.
+Amur tiger genomes revealed the strongest signals of selection mainly related to metabolic adaptation to cold, while Sumatran tigers show evidence of evolving under weak selection for genes involved in body size regulation.
+Depending on conservation objectives, our results support the isolation of Amur and Sumatran tigers, while geneflow between Malayan and South Asian tigers may be considered.
+Further, the impacts of ongoing connectivity loss on the health and persistence of tigers in India should be closely monitored. ### Competing Interest Statement The authors have declared no competing interest.

 更多